-O Other
+Other

 Adaptations documented in TIENET other than those listed above may be provided to students if these adaptations do not compromise the validity of the examination.
-These adaptations must be used by the student on a regular basis in the classroom and be recorded on the back cover of the student's examination booklet after the examination has been completed.
+These adaptations must be used by the student on a regular basis in the classroom.

-If you have further questions regarding the use of adaptations during a Nova Scotia Examination, please contact your Regional Assessment Coordinator.
+If you have further questions regarding the use of adaptations during a Nova Scotia Examination, please contact your Board Assessment Coordinator.
 The Department of Education and Early Childhood Development may contact the school for further clarification regarding the use of certain adaptations.